2025 DMEPOS & Home Health Proposed Rule

 AAHomecare’s Response

 AAHomecare is working to ensuring the new bidding procedures support sustainable reimbursement rates and protect access to care.
-The Association is actively analyzing the rule and will lead efforts to:
+The Association has launched a full campaign, which includes:

 Resources